davidson-engineering/parameter/README.md

 - Creates *Parameter* objects, that can be converted to SI units for calculations.
 - *Parameter* objects store original values and units.
-- *Parameter* objects can be read from a .yml file, or from a dictionary.
+- *Parameter* objects can be read from a YAML file, or from a dictionary.
 - A dataclass can inherit from *Parameters*, allowing for specific parameter names to be ensured.
 - Operators multiply ('/'), divide ('.') and exponents('^') are supported.